-To reduce the amount of demolition debris sent to the landfill, MSD is soft stripping the structures prior to demolition to salvage reusable building materials and deconstructing the buildings during demolition for recyclable materials and additional reusable building materials.
+To reduce the amount of demolition debris sent to the landfill, MSD is soft stripping the buildings prior to demolition to salvage reusable materials and deconstructing the buildings during demolition for recyclable materials and additional reusable building materials.

-This past fall, MSD's contractor, Building Value, LLC, a Northside-based nonprofit that specializes in deconstruction, performed soft stripping on 14 buildings and fully deconstructed six buildings.
+MSD is partnering with Building Value, LLC, a Northside-based nonprofit that specializes in deconstruction.

-Building Value and the Cincinnati Reuse Center in South Fairmount are offering the salvaged materials for resale to the public at a 20% discount.
+Building Value and the Cincinnati Reuse Center in South Fairmount are then offering the salvaged materials for resale to the public at a 20% discount.

-Salvaged items, many of them antiques, included:
+The salvaged items, many of them antiques, include:

 - Windows and doors

 - Wooden railings and spindles

 - Decorative corbels and wood rosettes (from door frames)

 - Tin ceilings

 - Sinks and commodes

 - Kitchen cabinets

 - Heaters and furnaces

 - Bannisters

 - Fireplace mantels

+- Pine wood flooring